graphieros/vue-data-ui/README.md

 })
 ```

-User options menu can be set to appear only when hovering the component:
+The user options menu can be set to appear only when hovering over the component:

 ```js
 const config = ref({